-I love Google Drive too and use it for some things.
+I use Google Docs too… for some things.

-But when a document needs a lot of formatting and the best Track Changes and Commenting tools, my go-to is still MS Word.
+But when a document needs a lot of formatting and the best Track Changes and Commenting tools, MS Word is still the best tool.

-More importantly, future lawyers still need to master MS Word.
+More importantly, future lawyers will need to master MS Word.
 And by master, I mean know it cold.

-A whole generation of applicants has grown up using Google Drive for schoolwork, and it’s a shift and a pain to have to work in MS Word all of a sudden.
+A whole generation of applicants has grown up using Google Drive for schoolwork, and it’s a shift to have to work in MS Word all of a sudden.
 I get it.

-The reality is that many legal employers and courts in the US still insist on MS Word.
+The reality is that many (maybe most, maybe all) legal employers and courts in the US still insist on MS Word.

 But what about those conversions from Google Docs (or Pages… just no) to MS Word when you’re done with your work product?
 Can’t you just do that instead and call it a day?

-No. DO NOT RELY ON CONVERSION from Google Docs to MS Word.
+No. DO NOT RELY ON CONVERSION from Google Docs to MS Word or the other way around.

 Take a few minutes to read this piece in full (“Google Docs versus Microsoft Word: Attorneys blame 'technical incompatibilities' for late filing”).
 Really, it’s worth it.